ibm-cloud-docs/apiconnect/managing_products.md

     12. Click **Publish**.

 Your Product has been staged to a Catalog.
-To view the state of the Product in the Catalog, open the API Manager UI, select the Dashboard section in the navigation pane, and click on the required Catalog.
+To view the state of the Product in the Catalog, open the API Manager UI, select the Dashboard section in the navigation list, and click on the required Catalog.
 The Product is shown with a state of Staged.

-- Open the {{site.data.keyword.Bluemix_notm}} **Dashboard**.
+- Open the {{site.data.keyword.cloud_notm}} **Dashboard**.
 You will see the application tile in the Applications section.

-Open the API Manager to publish your product to a community where application developers can access it through the Developer Portal as explained in the next section, [Publishing a Product](#publish_proj_managing_products}).
+Open the API Manager to publish your product to a community where application developers can access it through the Developer Portal as explained in the next section, Publishing a Product.

 ## Publishing a Product
-{: #publish_proj_managing_products}
+{: #publish_proj-managing_products}

 APIs are made visible and accessible to application developers when a plan is published.
-Publishing a Product makes it visible in the {{site.data.keyword.Bluemix_short}}
+Publishing a Product makes it visible in the {{site.data.keyword.cloud_notm}}
 **Catalog** and built-in Developer Portal for application developers to use.

 ### Prerequisites
-{: #prereq_publish_proj_managing_products}
+{: #prereq_publish_proj-managing_products}

 You must stage a Product before it can be published.
-For more information about staging Products, see [Staging a Product](#stage_product_managing_products).
+For more information about staging Products, see [Staging a Product](#stage_product-managing_products).

 To publish a Product, complete the following steps:

-1. In the navigation pane of the API Manager, expand the **Catalogs** section and select the Catalog that you want to work with.
+1. In the navigation list of the API Manager, expand the **Catalogs** section and select the Catalog that you want to work with.
 The Products tab of the Catalog opens, and all of the Products available in that Catalog are displayed.
 You can select which states are shown by using the filter check boxes on the right of the screen.